exoticatom/ModMashStep/README.md

 Plugin is only lightly modified base plugin for steps

 Idea is to introduce "Protective Circuit" which will, when triggered:
-- stop brewing process, after which manual intervention to continue the brewing is needed.
+- stop brewing process, after which manual intervention to continue the brewing is needed (reset current step)
 - show remaining time when process was stopped.
 - by activating protective circuit disconnect output of the heater SSR in order to protect the mash from higher temperature.